Khulekanp/run-GIT/README.md

 # run-GIT

-This repo was used to learn git from Amigoscode
+This repo was used to get up and running with git.